This post contains affiliate links. Read our Disclaimer for more info.

 - Let guests experience the culture be serving local specialities at your wedding.
 Drinks such as margaritas at a Mexican wedding or conch fritters at a destination wedding in the Bahamas.
 Selected local wines will also be much appreciated by the wine connoisseur.

 - Make sure to budget for a wedding planner if possible – this will save you so much effort and headache.
-If you simply can’t afford this expense, make sure you use a wedding venue with an on-site coordinator who can assist with hiring suppliers and managing all the logistics.
+If you simply can’t afford this expense, make sure you use a wedding venue with an on-site coordinator who can assist with hiring suppliers and manage all the logistics.

 - If you’re unsure about what is available at your destination wedding location, make sure to bring it along.
 This can be anything from decor items to linen.
 It’s better to pay for extra luggage than to ship anything overseas, as it is risky.